-- 10. Recalls that, worldwide, as well as in the Mediterranean region, food systems need urgent and significant transformation to become sustainable and that they are responsible for significant gas emissions.
+- 10. Recalls that, worldwide and in the Mediterranean region, food systems need urgent and significant transformation to become sustainable, to follow a regenerative agriculture path, and that they are responsible for significant greenhouse gas emissions, soil erosion and biodiversity loss.
 Therefore, asks decision-makers and stakeholders to redesign agricultural practices in order to reduce the large amounts of natural resources consumed.
-Adds that current practices result in biodiversity loss and negative health impacts (due to both underand over-nutrition) and stresses the need to allow fair economic returns and livelihoods for all actors, particularly for primary producers. - 11.
-Underlines the importance of, on the one hand, working towards food security for all, particularly bearing in mind the current geopolitical tensions and conflicts, while improving sustainability standards on the other.
-The transition of the food system towards sustainability is a societal task, and its success will depend on systemic behavioural changes and on the responsibilities of all actors in the food system.
-Therefore, invites member states and parliaments to present and implement strategies aimed at guaranteeing that food production chains comply with current environmental standards, promoting the conservation of land and supporting farmers in implementing farming practices that make efficient use of water resources and preserve land. - 12.
-Emphasises the importance of accelerating the energy transition by improving energy efficiency and the current renewables capacity, promoting a fair transition in order to support states, economies and populations that are, by now, more dependent on fossil fuels. - 13.
-Recognises the problems concerning the high energy prices that stem from the war in Ukraine and their contribution to the inflation felt worldwide, which must motivate decision-makers to invest in renewables, shifting away from fossil fuels and improving their strategic energy autonomy.
-Calls once again on member states to cooperate in order to strengthen energy connections, promoting renewable energies and highlighting the Mediterranean region's potential in renewable energies, particularly regarding hydrogen and solar energy, for a swift energy transition.
+Adds that current practices result in biodiversity loss and negative health impacts (due to both undernutrition and overnutrition) and stresses the need to allow fair economic returns and livelihoods for all actors, particularly primary producers.
+Recognises that the current use of pesticides is unsustainable with proven negative impacts on human health and biodiversity. - 11.
+Underlines the importance of, on the one hand, working towards food security for all, particularly bearing in mind the current geopolitical tensions and conflicts, primarily Russia's war against Ukraine, while improving sustainability standards on the other hand.
+The transition of the food system towards sustainability is a societal task, and its success will depend on systemic behavioural changes and the responsibilities of all actors in the food system.
+Therefore, invites member states and parliaments to present and implement strategies aimed at guaranteeing that food production chains comply with current environmental standards, promoting land conservation and supporting farmers in implementing farming practices that make efficient use of water resources and preserve land. - 12.
+Emphasises the importance of accelerating energy transition by improving energy efficiency and existing renewable and low-carbon energy capacity, as well as by facilitating energy interconnections between Mediterranean countries and the current renewable capacity, especially in solar energy, promoting a fair and environmentally friendly transition in order to support states, economies and populations that are nowadays more dependent on fossil fuels. - 13.
+Condemns the ongoing unjustifiable and unprovoked war of aggression of the Russian Federation against Ukraine.
+Recognises the problems concerning high energy prices that stem from the war in Ukraine and their contribution to the inflation experienced worldwide, which must drive decision-makers to invest in renewable energy, shifting away from fossil fuels and improving their strategic energy autonomy.
+Calls once again on member states to cooperate in order to strengthen energy connections, promoting environmentally friendly renewable energy and highlighting the Mediterranean region's potential in renewable energy, particularly regarding hydrogen and solar energy, for a swift energy transition.